-Every January, Kindergarten Readiness Program is being offered by the Richland School District in all elementary schools for four year old children or those who will be entering kindergarten.
+Every January, Kindergarten Readiness Program is offered by the Richland School District in all elementary schools for four-year-old children or those who will be entering kindergarten.
 Parents are also encouraged to attend.

 Parent involvement in their children’s education is very important.
 Research shows that the more involved the parents are, the more the students are likely to be successful.
-By helping them with their homework, by attending school activities and meetings, by reading to and with them will result in a child’s positive behavior in learning.
+Helping them with their homework, and attending school activities and meetings, by reading to and with them will result in a child’s positive behavior in learning.

 The mission of Sacajawea Elementary School is to provide quality education to all the students in a safe and caring environment where they learn to be respectful, responsible, and resourceful.